bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 callback is used**.
 This is true even when the call back is supplied as python code to be translated to JavaScript.
-A ``CustomJS`` callback is only executed inside the browser's JavaScript interpreter, and thus can only directly interact with JavaScript data and functions (e.g., BokehJS Backbone models).
+A ``CustomJS`` callback is only executed inside the browser's JavaScript interpreter, and thus can only directly interact with JavaScript data and functions (e.g., BokehJS models).

 Python Callbacks with Jupyter Interactors
 '''''''''''''''''''''''''''''''''''''''''